-Campus Safety collects the crime statistics as noted in the charts below through a number of methods.
-Campus Safety officers enter all reports of crime incidents made directly to the department through in the Campus Crime Log.
+Campus Safety collects the crime statistics as noted in the charts below through several methods.
+Campus Safety officers enter all reports of crime incidents made directly to the department through the Campus Crime Log.
 Specific details such as student names may be omitted to protect confidentiality.